 Applying for an authorisation

-If you wish to make use of the Outward processing procedure, you will need an authorisation.
-You can apply for this using the form Outward Processing authorisation Application (only available in Dutch).
+If you wish to use the Outward processing procedure, you need an authorisation.
+You apply for the authorisation via the EU Trader Portal.
+For more information, go to the 'Completion instructions EU Trader Portal - Outward processing authorisation (OPO)' (only available in Dutch).

 You can also apply for a cross-border authorisation for the Outward processing procedure.
 More information on this can be found at the Expertise Centre for Cross-border Authorisations.

 Standardized Information Exchange (INF) is the exchange of information between market participants and customs authorities for goods which have been placed under various processing procedures (inward and outward processing procedures).

 INF is an obligation in respect of:

 - the outward processing procedure EX/IM which involves one or more EU Member States

 - the outward processing IM/EX (prior to the importation of compensating products or replacement products) involving more than 1 EU Member State.
 More than 1 Member State is involved, if you - or your representative - submit a customs declaration for free circulation in a Member State other than the Member State in which the customs declaration is placed under an outward processing procedure